UnicycleBloke/buddy_allocator/README.md

 }
 ```

+I haven't shown it here, but you could easily use the allocator together with one or more overloads of `operator new` to give a more idiomatic C++ usage.
+For embedded code, I tend to allocate a pointer from custom allocators and then call a constructor with placement `new`.
+Dedicated fixed-size pools seems like better approach for `operator new`.
+It depends.

 ## Description

 Buddy allocators are described in detail elsewhere, so I leave that as an exercise for the reader.